|Nutritional Guidelines (per serving)|

 Cook the mixture over low heat until the eggs seem mostly set, being careful not to burn them, about 5 to 8 minutes.

-If your skillet is not nonstick, you can finish cooking the eggs under the broiler.
-Preheat the broiler, then place skillet under the broiler until the top of the frittata is browned and slightly crispy.
+If your skillet is not nonstick, you can finish cooking the eggs under the broiler: Preheat the broiler, then place the skillet under the broiler until the top of the frittata is browned and slightly crispy.